A Structural Characterization of Determinantally Equivalent Functions: Proof of Theorem

-The above proposition essentially tells us that if we are able to show that either every $3$-cycle in $\Lambda$ belongs to Case 1, or that every $3$-cycle in $\Lambda$ belongs to Case 2, then, by an earlier remark regarding the correspondence between cocycle and conjugation transformations, either $Q$ and $K$ from the statement of Theorem~\ref{main_thm} can be obtained through solely a conjugation transformation, or through a transposition transformation followed by a conjugation transformation, respectively -- this is precisely the claim of Theorem~\ref{main_thm}!

-Instead of working with the entire set $\Lambda$, as was reasoned in \cite{mantelos2026determinantally}, to derive Theorem~\ref{main_thm} one may simply work with subsets $\mathcal{M}\subseteq \Lambda$ such that $|\mathcal{M}|=4$.
+With this proposition at hand, to prove Theorem~\ref{main_thm} it remains to show that all $3$-cycles in $\Lambda$ belong to Case 1, or all to Case 2.
+As was remarked at the end of Section~\ref{sec_strategy}, instead of working with the entire set $\Lambda$, it suffices to prove this for subsets $\mathcal{M}\subseteq \Lambda$ such that $|\mathcal{M}|=4$.
 More specifically, it suffices to prove the following proposition.